SpenceKonde/megaTinyCore/README.md

 ### Pin Interrupts
 All pins can be used with attachInterrupt() and detachInterrupt(), on RISING, FALLING, CHANGE, or LOW.
 All pins can wake the chip from sleep on CHANGE or LOW.
 Pins marked as ASync Interrupt pins on the pinout chart can be used to wake from sleep on RISING and FALLING edge as well.

 Advanced users can instead set up interrupts manually, ignoring attachInterrupt and manipulating the relevant port registers appropriately and defining the ISR with the ISR() macro - this will produce smaller code (using less flash and ram) and the ISRs will run faster as they don't have to check whether an interrupt is enabled for every pin on the port.
-(A document is planned to describe how to do this)
+(A document is planned to describe how to do this).
+For full information and example, see: [Pin Interrupts](megaavr/extras/PinInterrupts.md)

 ### Assembler Listing generation
 Like ATTinyCore, Sketch -> Export compiled binary will generate an assembly listing in the sketch folder; this is particularly useful when attempting to reduce flash usage, as you can see how much flash is used by different functions.